madmax-470/clawstrike/README(clawstrike).txt

 Script hangs or takes too long:
   → Check your internet connection
-  → Some writeups are very long — the AI extraction takes 10-30 seconds → Ctrl+C to cancel, the script saves progress
+  → Some writeups are very long, the AI extraction takes 10-30 seconds → Ctrl+C to cancel, the script saves progress

 ═══════════════════════════════════════════════════════════════════════════════